Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 > NOTE: the parameter before last can still be `vararg`

-Suspending functions can not be called from noinline and crossiniline lambdas or locals classes, or anonymous objects in the body of the coroutine.
+Suspending functions can not be called from noinline and crossiniline lambdas, or local classes, or anonymous objects in the body of the coroutine.
 Essentially, they can only be called from the same places where a `return` expression may occur for the coroutine.

-Suspending function can not be called from `finally` blocks (this limitation may be lifted later).
+Suspending functions can not be called from `finally` blocks (this limitation may be lifted later).

 A suspending call is type-checked assuming that the there's an argument implicitly supplied for the continuation parameter, and it is an expression of type `Continuation<R>`. `R` is also considered the return type for such a call, and the actual type for type-variable `R` is determined through type inference, including the expected type constraints.